Internships, leadership role helped shape specialized career

 “Originally, when I started college, I thought Disney was a company that I wanted to work for for the rest of my life, I wanted to live in Orlando,” she said.
 “But after I worked there I realized it wasn’t really what I wanted.

 “Working for Bendix, I knew I loved working with people but I also wanted to work on the strategic mathematical side of things, so that’s why I added business analytics to my major.”

-Aurand said there’s a strong need in larger organizations for HR analysts, which is what she has been hired to do at Eaton's Raleigh, North Carolina, office, starting after graduation.
+Aurand said there’s a strong need in larger organizations for HR analysts, which is what she has been hired to do for Eatonin North Carolina.

 “As an HR analyst, I am able to merge both the things that I really enjoy doing: working with people and exploring the strategic side of tech,” she said.

 In addition to traveling to Arizona, Aurand, who earned a 3.3 GPA, got to visit Washington, D.C., and several beaches on the East Coast as she networked with other Deltasig members.

 She credits Braun for other out-of-classroom experiences that have helped prepare her for the business world.

 “He puts on events for the students all the time,” Aurand said.
 “He’ll have what he calls the ‘Dean’s Practical Guide to Business.’
 You’ll learn how to drink wine in a formal setting and learn dining etiquette — before I came to school I didn’t even know dining etiquette was a skill.
 He did a golf workshop too for the students, and I took advantage of that opportunity.
 Now, I’m actually kind of decent at golfing.
 I golfed with the alumni in Arizona and it was because of the golf workshop.”

 Now, not only is Aurand advising her sister, a senior in high school, to go to BGSU, but she wouldn’t mind returning to campus after “she’s been in the field for five, 10, 15 years” to be a professor at the University.